Why do support moves occur?

 Reasons a student may resist a family change

-- S/he may feel gratitude toward the family and be hesitant to do anything that might hurt them.
+- They may feel gratitude toward the family and be hesitant to do anything that might hurt them.
 The liaison can help a student see that if the situation is exceedingly difficult, it is no kindness to the family or him or herself to go on with it.
 A relationship cannot be built with a family on gratitude alone, any more than the family can build one with a student solely on pity or sympathy.

-- S/he may fear gossip about the move.
+- They may fear gossip about the move.
 Everyone fears "gossip" but with appropriate handling, there will be very little.
 Volunteers should urge the participant not to voice concerns about the host family to friends.
 If asked by friends, a participant can say something simple such as, “it just didn’t work out.”

 Reasons a host family may resist a family change